thenamerahulkr/thenamerahulkr/README.md

 <h2 align="center">Hi 👋!
-My name is Rahul Kumar and I'm a Computer Science Student from Vellore institute of technology ,Bhopal</h2>
+My name is Rahul Kumar and I'm a Computer Science Student at Vellore institute of technology ,Bhopal</h2>

 ###